VlatkoPet/ProjectAging/README.md

 Running the Application

-- After you clone the project localy
+- After you clone the project locally

-- open terminal and go to your project
+- open the terminal and go to your project
-- run the following command in the root of the application:
+- run the following command at the root of the application:

 ```cd project_aging/public```